MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 # [Mobile](#tab/mobile)

-Android and iOS mobile clients support type-ahead search in Adaptive Cards.
+Android and iOS mobile clients support dynamic search in Adaptive Cards.

 ### Search with a product catalog scenario example:

 User A is a store employee who works at an online or offline platform for selling glasses.
 The store uses a bot to take new requests from customers.
-Type-ahead search in Adaptive Card is used to search and select customers' choices.
+Dynamic search in Adaptive Card is used to search and select customers' choices.

-**To use type-ahead search in Adaptive Cards**
+**To use dynamic search in Adaptive Cards**

 1. User A opens the store bot.
 1. User A sends a command to the bot for a **New customer request**.
 The bot responds with the Adaptive Card that has `Input.ChoiceSet` component.
-1. User A uses type-ahead search to search and select the information based on the customer's choice.
+1. User A uses dynamic search to search and select the information based on the customer's choice.

 The `Input.ChoiceSet` component contains the following fields: